chef/chef-web-docs/chef_master/source/knife_user.rst

 edit
 =====================================================
 Use the ``edit`` argument to edit the details of a user.
 When this argument is run, knife will open $EDITOR.
-When finished, knife will update the Chef server with those changes.
+When finished, knife will update the Chef Infra Server with those changes.

 Syntax
 -----------------------------------------------------